mateuszbuda/StateFarm/src/README.md

 ### Dependencies ###

+- python3
 - [caffe](http://caffe.berkeleyvision.org)
 - [scikit-learn develop](http://scikit-learn.org/stable/developers/contributing.html#retrieving-the-latest-code) (with MLPClassifier)
+- numpy
 - scipy
+- pandas

 ### Feature extraction ###

 To extract training set features use `extract_features.py` script.
-If you have not changed imgs folder sctructure and saved model according to the instructions above, default parameter values will do.
+If you have not changed `imgs/` folder structure and saved model according to the instructions above, default parameter values will do.
 Otherwise run `python extract_features.py --help` to show usage.